43victxr/43victxr/README.md

 * [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/discord.svg' alt='discord' height='40'>](https://i.imgur.com/rC6r1Bt.png)

 **Project history:**
+- ⚔ SmallLife - A Minecraft server based on roleplay with de GTA V map (Server closed - Owner)
 - ⚔ ExoCraft - A Minecraft Network based on Roleplay and Survival (play.exocraft.net - Owner)
-- ⚔ Exo - A Minecraft Network based on Roleplay and Survival (play.exocraft.net - Owner)
+- ⚔ Exodia - A minecraft server based on survival RPG (Server closed - Owner)
+- ⚔ Prolatin - I developed an advanced configuration of one of the most important features of its roleplay. (proyectolatino.online - No rank, only specific orders)
+- ⚔ Specific tasks of development of simple plugins and configurations to different people.